Tidal deformability and other global parameters of compact stars with strong phase transitions: Features of the twin branch

-Another astrophysically important condition corresponds to the existence of stellar configurations on the ``twin branch'' with baryon masses larger than the maximum mass of one-phase star $M_{ph}$.
-In this case it exist a natural evolutionary track which allows for the creation of ``twin stars''.
+Another astrophysically important condition corresponds to the presence of stellar configurations on the twin branch with baryon masses higher than the maximum mass of one-phase star $M_{ph}$.
+In this case there is a natural evolutionary track which allows for the creation of twin stars.
 The condition $M_{B,max}=M_{B,ph}$ defines for each $\lambda$ the limiting value of $\alpha$ - $\alpha_{Mmax}$.
-Of course this condition is stronger than just the existence of stable ``twin-branch'' and $\alpha_{Mmax}>\alpha_{crit}$.
+This condition is stronger than just the presence of stable twin branch and $\alpha_{Mmax}>\alpha_{crit}$.
 Strictly speaking this condition corresponds to the comparison of {\it baryon} masses.
-However the relative difference in the gravitational mass of normal and ``twin'' sequence for the same $M_B$ is of the order of ${\sim}10^{-3}$ and within this accuracy we can consider condition $M_{max}=M_{ph}=2M_\odot$, which is equivalent to the crossing points of curves presented in Fig.\ref{fig:mdeltam} with vertical line $M_{max}=2\,M_{\odot}$.
-Conditions for $\alpha$ and $\lambda$ parameters, for which stable twin branch is possible are shown in Fig.\ref{fig:lam_alfas}.
-Schematic explanation of this plot is presented in Fig. \ref{fig:alpha_delta_types}.
-Stable twins solutions are not possible on the left of dotted vertical lines, as well as below solid curves.
-Between solid curves and dashed lines, stable hybrid branch can be formed with $M_{max} < 2M_{\odot}$.
-Dashed lines corresponds to the situation in which $M_{ph}=M_{max}=2M_{\odot}$, while regions between dashed and dotted curves to $M_{max}>M_{ph}$.
+However, the relative difference in the gravitational mass of normal and twin sequence for the same $M_B$ is of the order of ${\sim}10^{-3}$, and within this accuracy we can consider the condition $M_{max}=M_{ph}=2M_\odot$, which is equivalent to the crossing points of curves presented in Fig. \ref{fig:mdeltam} with vertical line $M_{max}=2\,M_{\odot}$.
+Conditions for the $\alpha$ and $\lambda$ parameters for which a stable twin branch is possible are shown in Fig. \ref{fig:lam_alfas}.
+A schematic explanation of this plot is presented in Fig. \ref{fig:alpha_delta_types}.
+Stable twin solutions are not possible to the left of the dotted vertical lines, nor below the solid curves.
+Between the solid curves and the dashed lines, a stable hybrid branch can be formed with $M_{max} < 2M_{\odot}$.
+Dashed lines correspond to the situation in which $M_{ph}=M_{max}=2M_{\odot}$, while the regions between the dashed and dotted curves correspond to $M_{max}>M_{ph}$.

-We also marked a region of the so-called ``Both'' class proposed by \citet{Alford2013}: they lie between the vertical dotted and vertical solid lines.
-These configurations are not immediately destabilised after the phase transition - both maxima in the mass-radius relation occur for a finite size quark-phase core.
-For the Y EOS (denoted with yellow colour), all twins are of the ``Both'' class.
-Limiting $\lambda$ for the DB, B and C EOS at which ``Both'' configurations can still be formed ${\approx}1.67$, while for the Y, O, R, DR EOS it equals ${\approx}1.70$.
-Clear separation between this two types of EOS is, in this context, the effect of separation of the radii at the phase-transition point.
+We also indicate a region of the ``Both'' class proposed by \citet{Alford2013}: it lies between the vertical dotted and vertical solid lines.
+These configurations are not immediately destabilised after the phase transition; both maxima in the mass-radius relation occur for a finite size quark-phase core.
+For the Y EOS, all twins are of the ``Both'' class.
+Limiting $\lambda$ for the DB, B, and C EOS at which ``Both'' configurations can still be formed ${\approx}1.67$, while for the Y, O, R, and DR EOS it equals ${\approx}1.70$.
+A clear separation between these two types of EOS is, in this context, the effect of the separation of the radii at the phase-transition point.